9 The first among many

 "And unofficialy?"
 Geralt asked with interest.

-"The only thing i am 'allowed' to tell you is that only a few of their kind remain; some are hidden away in remote corners of the world, while others have learned to blend in with society unbeknownst to everyone."
+"The only thing I'm 'allowed' to tell you is that only a few of their kind remain; some are hidden away in remote corners of the world, while others have learned to blend in with society unbeknownst to everyone."
 Atram replied with a slight forcefulness in his voice.

 Geralt wanted to inquire further, but something in Atram's phrasing made him think otherwise.
 "I am ready."
 He stated, sheathing his sword.

-The pair crossed the wooden makeshift bridge that was also the dam and turned sharply left.
-Descending the winding path, they found themselves in front of the entrance of what appeared to be a mine.
-Large boulders and rocks littered the entrance, but oddly enough, they had been pushed inwards or thrown out of the way with incredible force.
+The duo traversed the wooden makeshift bridge doubling as a dam and made a sharp left turn.
+Descending the winding path, they arrived at the entrance of what seemed to be a mine.
+Large boulders and rocks cluttered the entrance, yet oddly enough, they had been displaced inward or thrust aside with remarkable force.

 Geralt cursed under his breath.
 "Little bastards are working with a rock troll."

-Atram understood immediately why the white wolf was cranky and couldn't help but chuckle.
-Rock trolls not only possess incredibly tough hides but also have their backs covered in a layer of rocky growth.
+Atram immediately understood why the white wolf was cranky and couldn't help but chuckle.
+Rock trolls not only possessed incredibly tough hides but also had their backs covered in a layer of rocky growth.
 In all honesty, they were the nightmares of all swordsmen, as one wrong move could result in a broken blade.
-Not that being in front of them was a wise idea.
-They were incredibly powerful monsters that, when frenzied, could kill someone in a matter of seconds.
+Not that facing them head-on was a wise idea.
+They were incredibly powerful monsters that, when frenzied, could dispatch someone in a matter of seconds.

-"You could try to use your 'ki blade'.
+"You could try using your 'ki blade'.
 The rock troll would be the best target practice."
 Atram suggested.

 Atram shrugged and approached the entrance.
 "If you don't try , you'll never know," he said with a smirk.